suryapagulaa/devsecops-aws-pipeline/README.md

 ## Background

-Built from experience running HIPAA-compliant AWS infrastructure at Baxter International — where 99.99% uptime and regulatory compliance were non-negotiable.
+Built from experience running HIPAA-compliant AWS infrastructure - where 99.99% uptime and regulatory compliance were non-negotiable.
 This pipeline applies those same standards to any AWS environment.

 ---